 - If the dough is too dry and doesn't hold together, add a tiny bit more water (or syrup).
 Make sure to add just a little until a thick dough is formed.
 If it's too sticky and wet, add more almond flour.

 - Take out the marzipan ball and knead it on a clean surface for about 30 seconds.
-You can now shape it into a log, wrap it up in cling wrap and refrigerate.
+You can now shape it into a log, wrap it up in cling wrap and refrigerate it.
 It will firm up slightly in the refrigerator.

-- If you use agave syrup or corn syrup you should be able to store it in the refrigerator for up to 2-3 weeks (probably even longer) or up to 3 months in the freezer.
-If you are using water you should use it within 10 days or so because it will go bad quicker.
+- If you use agave syrup or corn syrup, you should be able to store it in the fridge for up to 2-3 weeks (probably even longer) or up to 3 months in the freezer.
+If you use water, use it within 10 days.

 Notes